camunda/camunda-docs-manual/content/update/minor/74-to-75/glassfish.md

 ---

 {{< note title="ENVIRONMENT OUT OF SUPPORT" class="warning">}}
-  With the release of Camunda BPM 7.5 the support for Glassfish has ended.
+  From Camunda BPM 7.5 onwards Glassfish Application Server is not supported anymore.
 Please have a look at the list of [Supported Environments]({{< relref "introduction/supported-environments.md#container-application-server-for-runtime-components-excluding-camunda-cycle" >}}).
 {{< /note >}}